sunsama/event-calendar/README.md

 - Pinch: Zooms in and out of the calendar.
 - Drag: Moves the calendar vertically.
 - Tap event: Opens the event details view.
+- Hold & Drag: Create a new event.

 Edit mode:
-- Hold & Drag events: Moves events to different times, starts edit mode.
+- Hold & Drag event: Moves event to different times, starts edit mode.
-- Hold & Drag event edges: When in edit mode, resizes events.
+- Hold & Drag event edges: When in edit mode, resizes event.
 - Tap event: Stops edit mode.

 ## Props